 The poem places the speaker in London in line five of the first stanza.
 The “great mad-day hour in London” is happening around her.
 Everything is moving and feels, or is, full of electricity.
 The next lines are vaguer, but they refer to the desire to move on, to leave, and to shake off anything that is still holding on.

 In the second stanza of ‘Farewell to Kurdistan,’ the speaker delves deeper into the detail of the train platforms.
-She uses alliterative phrases like “dark daylight” to depict the setting and the movements and personalities of the travellers.
+She uses alliterative phrases like “dark daylight” to depict the setting and the movements and personalities of the travelers.
 There is something to see, smell, or hear everywhere.
 Green, as a descriptor of smell and sight, is used again in this stanza.
 There is also an emphasis on dirt and density.

 The weather, or air, is so dirty that the speaker proclaims, hyperbolically, that she can’t see the newspapers.
 Even if one could, they have nothing but “abominable, ludicrous” headlines.
 These sights and sounds evoke an emotional response in the speaker, but she holds back, gritting her teeth at her own feelings and in reaction to the larger environment around her.